lucasbrandaodossantos/JSON-Parser-Using-Retrofit/README.md

 - The example 2 use Retrofit library to call the GET response.

-The second commmit is just to remove the example 1 code-comments.
+The second commit is just to remove the example 1 code-comments.